nicolehao34/LeadGen.AI/README.md

 ## License

-Proprietary - All rights reserved.
+Proprietary - All rights reserved to ME.